DylnH/BasicCAD_2020-2021/README.md

 ### Lesson(s) Learned
 - things go quick when 3 CAD wizzez are at work.
 - I now know and feel confortable with Onshapes mating system.
+- the only real challenge was just working together but it didn't effect use that much.
 _______________________________________________________________________________________________________________________________________